 About Los Angeles International Airport (LAX)

-Travelers Aid booths are located on the lower level (Arrivals) of each terminal, near baggage reclaim – these also provide information and assistance for disabled passengers.
-Los Angeles International Airport has a 24-hour recorded information line (tel: +1 310 646 5252).
+Information booths are located on the lower level (Arrivals) of each terminal, near baggage reclaim – these also provide information about onward connections and flights and assistance for disabled passengers; the Tom Bradley International (TBI) Terminal has an additional information counter in the Departures lounge.

 Transfer between terminals: